population-research/uganda-covid/response/wber_response.md

 We would like to thank the two referees and the editor for the very useful comments and suggestions, which we believe have significantly improved the paper.

-[Overall changes - and changes not asked for]

-[reference our AJTMH paper; could use NPS 8th wave because there is a treatment consulting question—did we do that?]

 **Notable changes:**

 1. To ease the interpretation of the results, to address the potential multiple comparisons